-I grew up hearing many of these Scottish phrases and sayings at home, but as my family had moved 'south of the border' (into England), I didn't hear them at school, or anywhere else.
+I grew up hearing many of these Scottish phrases and sayings at home, but as my family had moved south (into England) when I was only a toddler, I didn't hear them at school, or anywhere else.

 To a child they seemed like part of a 'secret language', one that only my family understood - and even today, hearing a certain phrase or word brings memories flooding back!

-Here are a few of the Scottish sayings that I grew up with.
-My Nana (my moms' mom) used many of them on a daily basis......
+Here are a few of the Scottish sayings that I grew up hearing on a daily basis: